wp-plugins/generatewp-oembed/readme.txt

 == Description ==

+Create code snippets and showcase them to your users.

+= About GenerateWP =

-[GenerateWP](http://generatewp.com) provides user-friendly tools for developers to create advanced applications built on top of WordPress.
+[GenerateWP](https://generatewp.com) provides user-friendly tools for developers to create advanced applications built on top of WordPress.
 With simmple code generators, developers can create custom and high quality code using the latest WordPress coding standards and API's.

+= GenerateWP oEmbed Plugin =

-Using this plugin you can showcase your code snippets from [GenerateWP.com](http://generatewp.com) in your WordPress site, using nothing but the URL.
+Using this plugin you can showcase your code snippets from [GenerateWP.com](https://generatewp.com) in your WordPress site, using nothing but the URL.

-Choose any public snippet from your [dashboard](http://generatewp.com/dashboard/) or from the public [snippet library](http://generatewp.com/snippet/).
+Choose any public snippet from your [dashboard](https://generatewp.com/dashboard/) or from the sites public [snippet library](https://generatewp.com/snippet/).
 Copy the snippet URL and paste it into your text editor.
 Then simply click over to the visual editor to confirm that it loads properly.

 https://www.youtube.com/watch?v=HUyRhdeaZ_Y